Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 - Click Cancel.

-If you aren’t subscribed to any V Shred monthly services but still want a refund on a regular program purchase, email the customer support team at [email protected] within 30 days.
-V Shred does not offer refunds on custom diet and training plans.
+If you aren’t subscribed to any V Shred monthly services but still want a refund on a regular program with a one time payment, email the customer support team at firstname.lastname@example.org within 30 days.
+You won’t find a money back guarantee on any V Shred custom diet and training plans.

 How to Cancel Your Sculpt Nation AutoRefill